William Leslie (footballer)

-William Leslie was a Scottish footballer who played as Defender for Lomas Athletic Club and the Argentina national team.
+William Leslie was a Scottish-Argentine footballer who played as a defender for Lomas Athletic Club. and the Argentina national team.

 Career

 Leslie began his career in Lomas Athletic Club, team where he had won the first division championship 1893, and it had been the top scorer with 7 goals.
 Between 1900 and 1904 Leslie played in Quilmes Atlético Club.

 In 1902 Leslie played in the Argentine team, who had played his first match against the Uruguay team.
 The match was played on 20 July 1902 in Montevideo, with a score 6–0 in favor of Argentina.
 Some of the Argentine goals were scored by Charles Dickinson and Juan Brown.